jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

       answer: "<p>Although it is possible to make removable overdentures, we consider that the effort and investment involved in this type of procedure deserves a fixed prosthesis that truly improves the quality of life of the person.
-        In our clinic, whenever possible, we try to make them all fixed, with the exception of the provisional ones used during the osseointegration period.</p>\n"
+        In our clinic, whenever possible; we try to make them all fixed, with the exception of the provisional ones used during the osseointegration period.</p>\n"
     - question: Can the crown or fixed prosthesis be placed immediately, that is, on the same day as the surgery?